 There are expanses of woodland, river and meadows to spend free time, and opportunities to go into the local town and further south to Bournemouth, which is a thriving student town.

 Wwoofer/residential volunteers are expected to commit to stay for a minimum of one month and in return are given accommodation and food.

 Our meals are all vegetarian and a vegan diet can be catered for.
 You will normally work for 30 hours a week, including up to 5 hours a week contributing to general domestic chores in the house.
 Work is generally either in the house or the garden and we like, where possible, to give people choices.

-Work hours are generally from 8am-1pm each day, with lunch at 1pm and days off are agreed in negotiation with key staff.
+Work hours vary, but for gardeners are generally from 8am-1pm five days a week, plus around 5 hours a week helping in the house.
+Days off are agreed in negotiation with key staff.
 You will receive support from a designated staff member and encouragement to pursue your own developmental needs.
 Each month (or weekly, if your stay is for the minimum of one month) your place at Gauntís House will be reviewed and approval given to continue should you so wish.

 If you stay with us for a while, there are potential opportunities to expand your skills and become a House Fellow.

 It is suggested that you bring warm, comfortable clothes and footwear suitable for outdoor gardening work as well as leisure clothing.
 Gardening gloves and equipment are provided.

 As a resident volunteer you will be allocated a small, basic single room with shared bathroom, in one of our converted outbuildings for the duration of your stay.
 You will be responsible for this during the time you are here and we request that itís left in the condition in which you find it.